 We had prepared an article for you about finding an apartment in Chiang Mai at the very beginning of our stay here.
-In this article you will find all the details on the different categories of apartments and the prices associated with each of them.
+In this article, you will find all the details on the different categories of apartments and the prices associated with each of them.

 Getting around Chiang Mai

-For us, travel expenses are limited to Songtaew races as well as trips with Uber or Grab.
+For us, travel expenses are limited to songtaew races, as well as trips with Uber or Grab.

-In our apartment we had internet which was included in the price.
-The problem is that the signal was really very weak.
+In our apartment, we had internet which was included in the price.
+The problem is that the signal was very weak.
 So we quickly invested in a private connection.
-We went through the AIS operator to get a decent wifi connection (50Mbps) for 748 Bahts per month.
+We went through the AIS operator to get a decent wifi connection (50 Mbps) for 748 bahts per month.

-We also bought a SIM card with a subscription that gives us unlimited access to 4G for 450 Bahts per month.
+We also bought a SIM card with a subscription that gives us unlimited access to 4G for 450 bahts per month.

-The great category where you’ll find everything that did not fit elsewhere! :).
-For us it’s for example the visits to temples or when Benoit bought himself an audio headset for 100 euros.
+The category where you’ll find everything that did not fit elsewhere!
+For us, it’s for example the visits to temples or when Benoit bought himself an audio headset for 100 euros.
 But it also includes medical expenses such as our mass purchases of antibiotics and bandages when we both returned from Myanmar with infected wounds.
-Our various visits to the dentist for checks and scaling (600 bahts), cavities (ouch) from 600 bahts, and even the creation of a custom-made gutter because apparently I grind my teeth at night!
+Our various visits to the dentist for checks and scaling (600 bahts), cavities (ouch) from 600 bahts, and even the creation of a custom-made gutter because apparently, I grind my teeth at night!
 Grrrrrrrrr……

 As you can see from the figures above, Chiang Mai has cost us a little less than 500 euros per person per month.
-We are often asked what the average budget is here, and frankly it is a question that is almost impossible to answer!
+We are often asked what the average budget is here, and frankly, it is a question that is almost impossible to answer!
 Many factors come into play.

-- Do you eat local food or are you more of a pizza, burger and Italian restaurant person?
+- Do you eat local food or are you more of a pizza, burger, and Italian restaurant person?